rdlauer/articles/nativescript/windows-installing/post.md

 ### Development Tooling

-In terms of tooling, there is nothing stopping you from using any IDE you want!
+In terms of tooling, there is nothing stopping you from using any IDE or text editor!
 However, we generally recommend these IDEs/editors as they have built-in functionality for improving the development and debugging experience of NativeScript apps:

 - [NativeScript extension for Visual Studio Code](https://www.nativescript.org/nativescript-for-visual-studio-code)
 - [NativeScript plugin for WebStorm](https://plugins.jetbrains.com/webstorm/plugin/8588-nativescript)